code-dot-org/code-dot-org/TESTING.md

 You can expect a full test run to take about 5-10 minutes.

 ### Konacha Tests
-`cd dashboard`
-`bundle exec rake konacha:server` will run konacha tests.
+`cd dashboard && bundle exec rake konacha:server` will run konacha tests.
 Visit the URL it provides to see your test results.

 Tests run pretty quickly

 ### Dashboard Tests
-`cd dashboard`
-`rake test`
-This will run all of our Ruby tests.
+`cd dashboard && rake test` will run all of our Ruby tests.
 This can take about 15 minutes to run

 If you get a bunch of complaints about database, like missing tables or how some tables haven't been seeded, you can try running `RAILS_ENV test rake db:reset db:migrate seed:all` to recreate the db.